Active ingredients per 2 capsules:

 • Oryza Sterol phytosterols are similar in structure to cholesterol, hence, are effective in interfering with the absorption of dietary cholesterol from the intestines into the bloodstream.

-• Also stimulates the excretion of cholesterol and interferes the transportation, to collectively lower total and LDL (bad cholesterol) levels.
+• Also stimulates the excretion of cholesterol and interferes the transportation, to support healthy cholesterol levels.

 Highly Recommended for Individuals: